 2. Silver or Coho Salmon

-Silver salmon, also known as coho, are the second-largest type and are more common than kings, which can be pretty rare.
+Silver Salmon, also known as Coho Salmon, are the second-largest type and are more common than King Salmon, which can be pretty rare.

 The name “Coho” comes from the language of the Halkomelem Native Americans in Washington State, although the exact meaning has sadly been lost to time.

-The average length of coho is 28 inches and the average weight is 7-11 pounds, although they can sometimes get up to 35.
+The average length of a Coho Salmon is 28 inches and the average weight is 7-11 pounds, although they can sometimes get up to 35.

-Cohos are distinguishable from other salmon because of their white gums with black tongues, as well as having fewer black spots on their tails than kings.
+Coho Salmon are distinguishable from other salmon species because of their white gums with black tongues, as well as having fewer black spots on their tails than kings.
 Their average lifespan is about two to four years.